minhdang1110/react-citibikes/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

 # Minimum Project Requirements
-* Project must be approved by Instructor approval at the start of project week
+* `DONE` Project must be approved by Instructor approval at the start of project week
-* Project code is pushed to a public Git repository
+* `DONE` Project code is pushed to a public Git repository
-* The code should be written in ES6 as much as possible
+* `DONE` The code should be written in ES6 as much as possible
-* Use the create-react-app generator to start your project.
+* `DONE` Use the create-react-app generator to start your project.
 * There should be 2 container components (stateful)
 * There should be 5 presentational components (stateless)
 * There should be 3 or more routes